CptPie/telegram-shipit-bot/README.md

 * /marius - burn the witch!
 * /merge - sends a random merge meme picture
 * /papier - plays rock/paper/scissors with the bot
+* /register - registers a user for usage in the /who method
-+ /schere - plays rock/paper/scissors with the bot
+* /schere - plays rock/paper/scissors with the bot
 * /shipit - sends a random picture related to the phrase "ship it"
 * /slap [name] - slaps [name] around a bit with a large trout
 * /stein - plays rock/paper/scissors with the bot
 * /weather [location] - sends a picture with the current weather forecast of the provided location (from wttr.in)
-+ /wer [text] - '/wer hat an der Uhr gedreht' => '[RandomNameAusArray] hat an der Uhr gedreht'
+* /who [text] - returns a random name from registered users (see /register) and the provided text e.g. 'CptPie [text]'

 # For Server-Maintainer
 There is a shell script called "automated_deploy.sh".\